Live Broadcast

 tofacitinib

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you are unsure about anything, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others even if they have similar symptoms to you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-In addition to this leaflet, your doctor will also give you a patient information leaflet card, which contains important safety information that you need to know before taking XELJANZ and during treatment with XELJANZ.
-Keep this patient information leaflet card with you.
+In addition to this leaflet, your doctor will also give you a patient information card, which contains important safety information that you need to know before taking XELJANZ and during treatment with XELJANZ.
+Keep this patient information card with you.

 3. How to take XELJANZ